proballstar/atlas/README.md

 Now Project Omega is about helping with Coronavirus which put the whole earth in a lockdown.
 As there were not many Tests and people needed help.

-Omega helps with Coronavirus Concerns using Python and Machine

-Learning as well as C# This application will create a less concern
+Omega helps with Coronavirus Concerns using Python and Machine Learning as well as C#.
+This application will hopefully create a less concern.

 The Rocket is made by Aaron Ma.
 He used C++ and Python for Rocket Functionality
 ```